Kristy Marmorato: New York City Council

 During a televised debate with Shirley Aldebol and third-party candidate Joel Rivera on BronxNet on October 27, Marmorato advocated for a 'full investigation" into Medicaid, claiming "a lot of people are using Medicaid to go to a hospital because they have a cough or a cold" in light of the State projecting $3 billion in cuts to the Medicaid program following passage of the Big Beautiful Bill Act.
 Additionally, when asked if the National Guard and federal agents should be deployed to New York City and the district, Marmorato replied in the affirmative provided then Democratic nominee Zohran Mamdani won the mayoral election.

-On November 4, Marmorato lost her reelection bid to Democratic nominee Shirley Aldebol during the 2025 general election, ending Marmorato’s brief two-year tenure as Council member which will expire on January 1, 2026.
+On November 4, Marmorato lost her reelection bid to Democratic nominee Shirley Aldebol during the 2025 general election, ending Marmorato’s brief two-year tenure as Council member which expired on January 1, 2026.

 Personal life

 Kristy Marmorato is married to Gino Marmorato, the Republican Commissioner for the City's Board of Elections, they have one daughter.
 Marmorato is the sister of Michael Rendino, Chairman of the Bronx Republican Party as of 2025.